kubernetes-sigs/kubespray/docs/vars.md

 ## Enabling Dual Stack (IPV4 + IPV6) networking

 If *enable_dual_stack_networks* is set to ``true``, Dual Stack networking will be enabled in the cluster.
-This will use the default IPv4 and IPv6 subnets specified in the defaults file in the ``kubespray-defaults`` role, unless overridden of course.
+This will use the default IPv4 and IPv6 subnets specified in the defaults file in the ``kubespray_defaults`` role, unless overridden of course.
 The default config will give you room for up to 256 nodes with 126 pods per node, and up to 4096 services.

 ## DNS variables